AcklenAvenue/competencies/design/UX/# Usability Patterns I.md

 ## Competencies:
 * Able to identify repeatable solutions to recurring design problems.
-* Able to create  pattern library.
+* Able to create a pattern library.
 * Able to recognize the usage of dark patterns.

 ## Evaluation: